Skip to main content

 A: Absolutely!
 The federal credit is based on your out-of-pocket cost BEFORE state rebates, so you benefit from both.

-4. Keep all receipts - Document everything for IRS verification
+4. Keep all receipts - Document everything for any available incentives

-5. Consult a tax professional - Ensure you claim maximum eligible amount
+5. Consult a tax professional - Ensure you claim all eligible incentives

 Important Tax Planning